 While businesses are excited about AI and automation, their employees don’t seem to share those feelings.
 The employees actually seem to be living in fear of automation.

 They’re all worried about the automation-driven job apocalypse.
-They’re afraid of Artificial Intelligence rendering them jobless.
+They’re afraid of Artificial Intelligence rendering causing unprecedented job loss.
 And honestly, they couldn’t be more wrong.

 They need to know that the adoption of automation will not steal them of their jobs.
 Job security is the most important factor out here.

-Show them that their jobs will evolve.
+Show your people that their jobs will evolve.
 They’ll be free of the monotonous, routine tasks that could be better done by a machine.
-Show them how they’ll be able to spend their time doing work that matters.
-Work that’s more fulfilling than simple repetitive tasks.
+Show them how they’ll be able to spend their time doing work that matters, work that’s more fulfilling than simple repetitive tasks, work that actually requires human skills.

-They may have a deep fear of automation, but probably don’t realize that they’re already using it.
+Workers and employees may have a deep fear of automation, but probably don’t realize that they’re already using it.
 In our work life and in our personal lives, we’ve automated many mechanical tasks.
 Processes that didn’t really need special attention.
 And that’s benefitted us tremendously.
+Technology has advanced so much that companies use field tracking software to track employee data to store and analyze it for later.

 Now, we have more time on our hands.
 We can deal with things that we’ve been putting off for a long time.
 We can wrap up our work faster and go spend time with our families.
 Honestly, we can increase our productivity and our efficiency.
 All by simply automating a few processes that didn’t require our personal attention.

 We’re all afraid of what we do not know.
-So remind them of how they’re already familiar with automation.
+So remind them of how they’re already familiar with Robotic process automation.
 Remind them of these examples of automation used in daily life:

 A way of gaining their trust could be to train them to use the automation tools to their advantage.
 They need to know that they’re important.
 Make it clear that they’re still valuable and help them adjust to their new roles.